Gotta love buzzwords (actually, you don't)

-Everyone who knows me knows I LOVE buzzwords (yes, sarcasm), but lately every company on Earth (including mine) touts their big data experience.
+Lately, every company on Earth (including mine) has been touting their big data experience.
 Most of them really mean just collecting logs from various systems and tying the alerts together in a sometimes hurried and sloppy manner.
 Anyone can collect a bunch of data and loosely tie it together, but the goal should be to actually analyze that data and make it actionable.
 This requires more than a lot of places think.
 Let me explain.

-We have a 30ish node Splunk cluster that collects log data from a bunch of clients.
+We have a ~30 node Splunk cluster that collects log data from a bunch of clients.
 We also have remote Splunk implementations that collect the data locally and send the correlated information and any alerts up to our cluster.
-So, that's a lot of data.
-The end result of that though is real honest-to-goodness humans reviewing the data and actually analyzing it, which means our clients then get actionable alerts out of it.
+That's a lot of data.
+The end result of that though is real honest-to-goodness humans reviewing the data and actually analyzing it, which means our clients then get actionable alerts.

 That last one is the most crucial, if you don't really know what the questions are you need answered then your project is doomed to failure and you'll end up with a cookie cutter solution you may not like much.
 Of course, if you're just looking to check a compliance box and not really increase your security then any old data collector will do.